What can I recycle in the Gainesville program?

 Flatten or cut all cardboard boxes into pieces no larger than 4 feet by 4 feet.
 The flattened boxes can be placed out for collection under or next to your recycle bins.
 If you have large volumes of cardboard boxes, you may take the boxes for free to any of the five Alachua County Rural Collection Centers for recycling.

 Are pizza boxes recyclable?

-Exceptionally clean pizza boxes are treated just like cardboard and can be placed in your orange bin for recycling.
-However, pizza boxes with food residue or grease stains are generally too contaminated for recycling and should be disposed of with your garbage.
+The vast majority of used pizza boxes are too contaminated with food residue or grease stains for recycling and should be disposed of with your garbage.
+Exceptionally clean pizza boxes can be treated just like cardboard and placed in paper recycle bins.
 If only the bottom of the pizza box is stained, the top of the box can be removed and recycled.